run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 ## User requirements

-__Usage of containers and images:__&nbsp;The individual researcher's work is based on container images.
-Containers allow IT to create standard software environments based on mix and match of various cutting-edge software&nbsp;
+__Usage of containers and images:__ The individual researcher's work is based on container images.
+Containers allow IT to create standard software environments based on mix and match of various cutting-edge software

 ## Fractional GPU Requirements

 The Run:AI platform provides a unique technology that allows the sharing of a single GPU between multiple containers.
 Each container receives an isolated subset of the GPU memory.
-For more details see&nbsp;[https://support.run.ai/hc/en-us/articles/360014989740-Walkthrough-Using-GPU-Fractions.](https://support.run.ai/hc/en-us/articles/360014989740-Walkthrough-Using-GPU-Fractions)
+For more details see [https://support.run.ai/hc/en-us/articles/360014989740-Walkthrough-Using-GPU-Fractions.](https://support.run.ai/hc/en-us/articles/360014989740-Walkthrough-Using-GPU-Fractions)

 This technology has more stringent software requirements than the rest of the Run:AI system.
 Specifically, virtualization has been tested on: